-Long underwears made with Synthetic Fabrics like Polyester is often cheaper, more durable, sketchy, and easier to take care of but aren’t as comfortable or resistant to odor then one made with merino wool, i.e. they are harder and you have to wash more often.
+Long underwear made with synthetic fabrics like polyester are often cheaper, more durable, and easier to take care of but aren’t as comfortable or resistant to odor as those made with Merino wool.

 Tips: Do Not get a set of cotton long underwear for snowboarding because cotton tends to absorb and retain moisture.
-When your sweat evaporates, it’s gonna suck up your body heat too.
+When your sweat evaporates, it’s going to suck up your body heat too.

 Warmth (Weight of fabric)

-Normally base layers are divided into 3 classes: light, mid, and heavyweight (fabrics’ weight / sq meter).
-Normally a heavyweight base layer is thicker than a lightweight one, and so to offer more warmth.
+Base layers are divided into three classes: light, mid, and heavyweight (fabrics’ weight / sq meter).
+Typically a heavyweight base layer is thicker than a lightweight one and offers more warmth.

 - Midweight – can serve as the first next-to-skin layer and the second layer.
-Providing a combination of insulation and moisture-wicking.
+These provide a combination of insulation and moisture-wicking.

-- Heavyweight – always worn over a lighter weight layer, they are designed for cold weather and hence focus on providing insulation and therefore come with less wicking properties.
+- Heavyweight – always worn over a lighter weight layer, designed for cold weather, and focuses on providing a lot of insulation.
 A heavyweight layer is thick and normally falls loosely on the body.
 Some people consider this as a middle layer.

-The fabric of a base layer wicks the best when it’s just laying against your skin so it is better for you to get a relatively snug next-to-skin layer while the second layer can fit a little looser.
+The fabric of a base layer wicks the best when it’s just lying against your skin.
+You should get a relatively snug next-to-skin layer while the second layer can fit a little looser.
 Fit is a preference, but a tighter fit generally leads to better moisture-wicking.

 Additional Tech and Features

-Some next-to-skin options such as compression layers are specially designed to provide more protection and functions on your snowboarding day.
-Just like snowboarding socks, the most common types of special tech are compression and battery heated base layers.
+Some next-to-skin options, such as compression layers, are specially designed to provide more protection and functions on your snowboarding day.
+Like snowboarding socks, the most common types of special tech are compression and battery-heated base layers.

-Money-saving golden rule no. 1 — always buy your base layer before heading to the mountain, somehow buying online can save you loads of money too!
+Money-saving golden rule no. 1 — always buy your base layer before heading to the mountain.
+Buying online can save you loads of money!

 To increase the performance of your base layer, wash them every time you use them.
-The dirt, sweat hanging around on your tops or tights are going to lower the wickability.
+The dirt and sweat hanging around on your tops or tights will lower wickability.

-How to wash a Merino wool base layer?
-Here are a few tips:
+If you are wondering how to wash a Merino wool base layer, here are a few tips:

-- Use warm or cool machine wash on a normal cycle.
+- Use warm or cool machine wash on a regular cycle.
 Never use a hot wash, this contributes to shrinkage.